apombo90/Credit_Risk_Analysis/README.md

 - The accuracy to predict credit risk is **93%**.
 For High Risk, with a precision score of **0.09**, recall and sensitivity of **0.92**, and F1 score of **0.16** the  model also labeled many Low Risk credits as High Risk.
 On the other hand, the model was also better at predicting Low Risk credits, with a precision score of **1.0**, recall and sensitivity of **0.94**, and F1 score of **0.97*.

 ![image](https://user-images.githubusercontent.com/91766276/156075808-c1080ee8-18d1-4ec3-8a0a-e662d38e201b.png)

+## Summary

+All models are not the best to predict High Risk credits beacuse precision for all models was less than **0.04**.
+This means that all models labeled many Low Risk credits as High Risk.
+Whereas for Low Risk credits, all models are better at not predicting actual High Risk credits as Low Risk.

+Analizing the `Naive Random Oversampling Algorithm`, this model is not be the best one for predicting credit risk because the model's accuracy, **66%**, is low, and the precision and recall are not good enough to state that the model will be good at classifying credit risk.
+The same hapens with the `SMOTE Algorithm`, one difference is that this model has a higher ability of the classifier to find all the low risk credits.
+Looking at the `Cluster Centroids Algorithm`, this model is the worst one for this scenario.
+The model's accuracy is only **54%** and it has the highest number of low risk credits predicted as high risk.
+The `SMOTEENN Algorithm`, is not the best one for predicting credit risk either, becasue its accuracy is **69%** and the recall for low risk credits is only **0.57** meaning that the model was not successful at finding low risk credits.

+On the other hand, `Balanced Random Forest Classifier Algorithm` is better than the previosly mentioned models.
+Its accuracy is **79%** and the recall is higher than the previous models.
+However, `Easy Ensemble AdaBoost Classifier Algorithm` is the model with the highest accuracy **(93%)**, Low Risk and High Risk recall and sensitivity is higher than **0.90**.